Cleopatra Broumand: Awards

 In 1989, she was honored with an Order of Merit award by the Supreme Soviet and Council of Ministers of the Armenian SSR in recognition for her charitable contribution.
 The ceremony took place at the Russian Embassy in Washington, D.C.
 President Ronald Reagan was among the recipients.

 Member of the International Research Council, Near East Museum of Ancient and Contemporary Art, The Marcos and Sabrina Grigorian Collection (Yerevan, Armenia).

 Personal life

-Birrenbach currently resides in New York City with her husband Thomas.
-She is developing a lifestyle program called “You Are What You Eat, You Wear What You Are” which emphasizes the synergy between food and fashion in hopes for a healthier, cleaner, organic, sustainable world.
-She is also developing new food items, among them a doughless, gluten free pizza.
+Broumand resides in New York City with her husband Thomas.
+She is developing new food items, among them a dough-less, gluten free pizza.